 - 1. Verify that the selected video resolution and refresh rate are among those supported by the device.
 The Virtual KVM Client Connection Info dialog displays the actual values that the device is seeing. - 2.
-Verify that the cable length is within the specified limits for the selected video resolution. - 3.
+For KX II and LX devices, verify that the cable length is within the specified limits for the selected video resolution. - 3.
 Verify that the mouse and video have been properly configured during the installation process. - 4.
 Force an auto-sense by clicking the Virtual KVM Client auto-sense button. - 5.
 If that does not improve the mouse synchronization (for Linux, UNIX, and Solaris KVM target servers): - a.
 Open a terminal window. - b.
 Enter the xset mouse 1 1 command. - c.
 Close the terminal window. - 6.
-Click the "Virtual KVM Client mouse synchronization" button ...
+Click the "Virtual KVM Client mouse synchronization" button